AnthonyEdmonds/govuk-laravel/docs/install.md

 ### SCSS

-Import the GOV.UK Design System followed by the GOV.UK Laravel scss styles in `resources/scss/app.scss` file.
+Import the GOV.UK Design System followed by the GOV.UK Laravel scss styles in `/resources/scss/app.scss` file.

-If you want to override the default GOV.UK Design System colours and fonts, publish `govuk-scss`, amend the `govuk-variables.scss` file, and import it before both the GOV.UK Design System and GOV.UK Laravel.
+If you want to override the default GOV.UK Design System colours and fonts, amend `/resources/scss/govuk-variables.scss` file and import it before both the GOV.UK Design System and GOV.UK Laravel.

 ```scss
 @import 'govuk-variables.scss';